-The Eiffel tower is a masterpiece of design.
-All of the needed metal pieces were fabricated in a different place according to the plans made by the builder whose name the tower bears: Alexandre Gustave Eiffel.
-The pieces were precision made, and the accuracy of each part was controlled to a small part of an inch.
+The pieces were precision-made, and the accuracy of each part was controlled to a small part of an inch.
 The parts needed to build the structure were hoisted up into place by cranes mounted in the legs of the tower, and then were riveted in place.
 In all, 2.5 million rivets were used.

 The Eiffel Tower still stands in Paris receiving 200,000,000 visitors over the years, and is now almost the very emblem of Paris.

 Building Big: Wonders of the World – Eiffel Tower

 Origins and Construction of the Eiffel Tower